glentner/python-102/docs/source/tutorial/testing.rst

 `Hypothesis <https://hypothesis.readthedocs.io/en/latest/index.html>`_.

-``Hypothesis`` implements `property-based testing` that allows you to write unit tests in a way that isn't hard coded.
-You define strategies for given inputs and it automatically generates entire ensembles of tests for a given definition including edge cases you would want to cover.
+``Hypothesis`` implements `property-based testing` that allows you to write unit tests in a way that isn't hard-coded.
+You define strategies for given inputs and ``hypothesis`` automatically generates entire ensembles of tests for a given definition including edge cases you would want to cover.

 For our `zero` test, if the initial value of the array is zero, it simply doesn't matter what the